jlperona/bart-passenger-heatmap/geojson/README.md

 ### Creation

 The original data was sourced from the "stations and lines" KML file provided on [BART's website](https://www.bart.gov/schedules/developers/geo).
-I originally imported those files into GIS software and saved them into GeoJSON.
+Below is the methodology with QGIS:

+1. Import the KML file into QGIS and export the station layer into GeoJSON.
+It's easier to edit GeoJSON in QGIS.
+2. Re-import the GeoJSON.
+3. Remove a couple of features
+  * a transfer stations for Oakland International Airport
+  * a transfer station for eBART at Pittsburg/Bay Point
-However, I've made edits since then to remove extraneous data and add the station abbreviations.
+4. Remove extra columns, and add a column for station abbreviations.
+5. Export the final GeoJSON.

 ### Reproducibility